Danielku15/SlickGrid-wiki/Examples.md

-This repo has greatly expanded the set of Examples from the 6pac repo
+This repo has significantly expanded the set of Examples from the mleibman repo

 ## Basic Use